 3) When I moved back to New York City after living abroad for two years, I wanted to open a vegan restaurant.
 So I went searching for a space, but couldn’t afford anything larger than 500 square feet.
 That’s when I discovered Tiny Kitchen NYC, a catering company based in Brooklyn.
 They offered to rent me 600 sq ft located near my apartment.
 At first, I wasn’t sure whether I should go ahead with the lease.
 However, once I realized that I could turn around the kitchen and use it for cooking classes, I jumped at the opportunity.

-Here are some examples of what a marketing strategy looks like.
+Here are some examples of what a marketing strategy a local marketing consultant may create looks like.

 1) SEO (Search Engine Optimization):